alexellis/civo-fluxcd-expressjs/README.md

 ## Tutorial

-This tutorial should take around 1-2 hours and requires an immediate to advanced level of knowledge.
-If this seems like too much, then the previous tutorial in the series on [creating the Helm3 chart we use in this tutorial](https://www.civo.com/learn/guide-to-helm-3-with-an-express-js-microservice), may be a better place to begin the journey.
+If you have an intermediate to advanced level of experience with Kubernetes and Helm, then this tutorial may take you around 1-2 hours.
+A tutorial for beginners and new-comers to Kubernetes is also available and a good pre-work for this tutorial: [Guide to Helm 3 With an Express.js Microservice](https://www.civo.com/learn/guide-to-helm-3-with-an-express-js-microservice).

 ### Get a Kubernetes cluster